japila-books/apache-spark-internals/docs/storage/ShuffleBlockFetcherIterator.md

 initialize(): Unit
 ----

-`initialize` registers a task cleanup and fetches shuffle blocks from remote and local xref:storage:BlockManager.adoc[BlockManagers].
+`initialize` registers a task cleanup and fetches shuffle blocks from remote and local storage:BlockManager.md[BlockManagers].

-Internally, `initialize` link:spark-TaskContext.adoc#addTaskCompletionListener[registers a `TaskCompletionListener`] (that will <<cleanup, clean up>> right after the task finishes).
+Internally, `initialize` spark-TaskContext.md#addTaskCompletionListener[registers a `TaskCompletionListener`] (that will <<cleanup, clean up>> right after the task finishes).

 `initialize` <<splitLocalRemoteBlocks, splitLocalRemoteBlocks>>.